 Firstly, if you already have an external USB hard drive, PS5 will support the use of this hardware.
 It's worth noting, however, that you'll only be able to play backwards compatible PS4 games off a traditional USB hard drive, as native PS5 software will need to be installed on the PlayStation 5's SSD.

 Fortunately, you'll be able to purchase and install additional SSD cards called NVMe drives.
 You'll need to ensure the one you purchase will work with your PS5, and it could be an expensive option, but it will at least retain the increased speed of the built-in drive.
-You can find a full list of all PS5 compatible SSD drives through the link.
+You can find a full list of Best PS5 SSD: Compatible M.2 SSD Storage Expansion for PS5 through the link, as well as how to install it through here: PS5 SSD: How to Install an Internal SSD and Expand Your Storage.

 What are your thoughts on the PS5's SSD storage solution?
 Let us know in the comments section below, and be sure to refer to our PS5 guide for more information.